fdurant/fdurant_github_io_source/about/index.md

 in Data Innovation at Colruyt Group][colruyt], Belgium's largest food retailer.

-Since September 2018, I've been commuting weekly between Brussels and London.
-From Monday morning to Friday evening, I live startup life as a Sr. Data Scientist at [Aire Labs][airelabs] in Shoreditch.
+From September 2018 to August 2020, I commuted weekly between Brussels and London.
+From Monday morning to Friday evening, I was a Sr. Data Scientist at [Aire Labs][airelabs] in Shoreditch.
+And then Covid-19 sent me home.

+In August 2020, I joined [Ester][ester] as co-founder and CTO.

 [brussels]: http://en.wikipedia.org/wiki/Brussels
 [nuance]: http://www.nuance.com/